Detroit man in quarantine questions test results

 “The testing issue is a huge deal to me.
 I understand these are unprecedented times but the only way to describe that document is fraud, period,” he said.
 “The lab that my results came from, there is something going on.
 I don’t see how you can accept a lab results like that and just be fine with it.”

-Willis also reached out to elected leaders in his home state who he said was working to get to the bottom of the issue.
+Willis also reached out to elected leaders in his home state who he said were working to get to the bottom of the issue.

-DPHSS spokesperson Janela Carrera said they are aware and addressing Willis’ concern.
+DPHSS spokesperson Janela Carrera said the agency is aware of and addressing Willis’ concerns.